MyParcelCOM/docs/content/api/authentication/client-credentials-grant.md

 }
 ```

-{{% notice note %}}
-Although the MyParcel.com API uses the content type `application/vnd.api+json`, the authentication server does not.
-It uses regular `application/json` to be more in line with other OAuth 2.0 implementations.
-{{% /notice %}}

 #### 2. Response with new access token.
-The authorization server will respond with the following body:
+The authentication server will respond with the following body:

 - `token_type` with the value `Bearer`
 - `expires_in` with an integer representing the TTL of the access token